-INTRODUCTION
+I. INTRODUCTION

 Implementation of seeding schemes in high-gain short-wavelength FELs promises exceptionally bright output radiation with stable properties [1].
-There are two main schemes that have been proposed and tested: High-Gain Harmonic Generation (HGHG) [2] and Echo-Enabled Harmonic Generation (EEHG) [3].
+There are two main schemes that have been proposed and tested: high-gain harmonic generation (HGHG) [2] and echo-enabled harmonic generation (EEHG) [3].

 In case of HGHG, an electron beam is modulated in energy by a laser in a modulator undulator followed by a chicane where the energy modulations are converted into density modulations.
-The latter are nonlinear, i.e. the electron density contains higher harmonics that produce radiation in the following undulator (FEL amplifier) tuned to one of those harmonics.
+The latter are nonlinear, i.e., the electron density contains higher harmonics that produce radiation in the following undulator (FEL amplifier) tuned to one of those harmonics.
 If this undulator is sufficiently long, the radiation is amplified up to FEL saturation.
-This scheme is conceptually and technically simple, it was successfully tested at different facilities and used in routine operation for users [1].
-However, there is an intrinsic limitation that does not allow to use this concept at very high harmonic numbers.
+This scheme is conceptually and technically simple, and it was successfully tested at different facilities and used in routine operation for users [1].
+However, there is an intrinsic

+Published by the American Physical Society under the terms of the Creative Commons Attribution 4.0 International license.
+Further distribution of this work must maintain attribution to the author(s) and the published article's title, journal citation, and DOI. limitation that does not allow to use this concept at very high harmonic numbers.
 In order to generate density harmonic number n in the modulator-chicane system, one should impose the energy modulation $\Delta \mathcal{E}$ that is significantly larger than uncorrelated energy spread in the electron beam $\sigma{\mathcal{E}}$ [2]:

-$$\frac{\Delta \mathcal{E}}{\sigma{\mathcal{E}}} > n \ . \tag{1}$$
+$$\frac{\Delta \mathcal{E}}{\sigma c} > n.$$ (1)

 One problem with this condition is that strong energy modulations at large harmonic numbers can prevent lasing in the amplifier.
 A possible method to deal with this issue is the so-called "fresh bunch technique" proposed in [4].
 Another problem is that the required laser power (for a given uncorrelated energy spread) scales as the square of harmonic number, $P_L \propto (\Delta \mathcal{E})^2 \propto n^2$, what often makes generation of very high harmonics impractical.
-A possible approach to reach high harmonic number could be a modified HGHG setup that incorporates the optical klystron effect [5, 6] with a subsequent use of the fresh bunch technique [7].
-However, this method requires exceptionally bright electron beams to reach short wavelengths.
-Moreover, an additional chicane, required for this scheme, should have a large longitudinal dispersion (characterized by the momentum compaction factor R{56}) which can contribute to a development of the microbunching instability [8-10].
+A possible approach to reach high harmonic number could be a modified HGHG setup that incorporates the optical klystron effect [5-7] with a subsequent use of the fresh bunch technique [8].
+However, this method requires very bright electron beams to reach short wavelengths.
+Moreover, an additional chicane, required for this scheme, should have a large longitudinal dispersion (characterized by the momentum compaction factor R{56}), which can contribute to a development of the microbunching instability [9-11].